-Read A Midsummer Night’s Dream’s “Full Of Vexation Come I, With Complaint” soliloquy below with modern English translation & analysis:
+Read A Midsummer Night’s Dream’s “Full Of Vexation Come I, With Complaint” monologue below with modern English translation & analysis:

 Full of vexation come I, with complaint